Beccy932/mybrookesblog/pages/about.md

 #### Favicon

-My favicon is a simplified version if the logo.
+My favicon is a simplified version of the logo.
 Because a favicon is so small and much harder to see, more definitive shapes are more useful.
-It would be difficult to read the word 'typblography' and dicipher that the image was a small laptop therefore I just enlarged the letter T in the same "Belgrano' typeface and kept the drawn circle which represents the script, handwritten typefaces and links the two icons together.
+It would be difficult to read the word 'typblography' and dicipher that the image was a small laptop therefore I just enlarged the letter T in the same "Belgrano' typeface in the logo and kept the drawn circle which represents the script, handwritten typefaces, linking the two icons together.

 ![Typblography Favicon](../uploads/apple-touch-icon.png "Typblography Favicon")